CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Ready
 The node has been commissioned and is ready for use.

+A node in this state has configured BMC credentials (on IPMI based BMCs) for ongoing power control, ensuring that MAAS can start or stop the machine and allocate or (re)deploy it with a fresh operating system.

 ### Rescue mode
 The node is in rescue mode and is ready to accept SSH connections.
 See node action 'Rescue mode'.